olgarithms/sphinx-tutorial/docs/10-automating-versioning.md

     fetch-depth: 0
 ```

-As expected, you need to modify install `sphinx_multiversion` in `Install dependencies` step:
+As expected, you need to install `sphinx_multiversion` in `Install dependencies` step:

 ```yaml
 - name: Install dependencies